Sheepadoodle’s are obedient, friendly, and loving with an appearance that will melt your heart!

 Although the cross-breeding hopes to only continue the positive traits, it isn’t possible to know for certain how a puppy will turn out.

 What we do know, is that doodles (any cross with a poodle) are renowned for the following:

 Hip dysplasia – this is where a dog’s hips weaken, deteriorate, and become arthritic.
 It can range from mild to severely disabling and stems from abnormal development of the hip joint.
 Large breeds are more predisposed to hip dysplasia due to their rapid growth.
 It is recommended that both parents are hip scored to establish the risk posed to any puppies they have.

 Elbow dysplasia – this is the same as hip dysplasia but occurs in the elbow, again resulting in weak, arthritic joints.
 An X-ray is usually carried out to grade elbows in prospective parents.
 Poor grading should not allow the dogs to be bred from.

-Sebaceous Adenitis – Poodles also suffer with this skin disorder.
-In this disorder, the dog’s sebaceous glands become inflamed and eventually die.
-When they no longer function, the following symptoms usually present: hair loss, thickening of the skin, musty odour and secondary skin infections.
+Sebaceous Adenitis – Poodles also suffer from this skin disorder.
+With this disorder, the dog’s sebaceous glands become inflamed and eventually die.
+When they no longer function, the following symptoms usually present: hair loss, thickening of the skin, musty odor, and secondary skin infections.

-Canine Autoimmune Thyroiditis – This is the presence of anti-thyroid anti-bodies which slowly deplete the thyroid gland.
-Low levels of thyroid function in dogs is generally indicative of the disease.
+Canine Autoimmune Thyroiditis – This is the presence of anti-thyroid anti-bodies that slowly deplete the thyroid gland.
+Low levels of thyroid function in dogs are generally indicative of the disease.
 Treatment is possible in the form of daily medication and it’s essential.